ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 python3 /opt/RPi-Reporter-MQTT2HA-Daemon/ISP-RPi-mqtt-daemon.py
 ```

+**NOTE:** *it is a good idea to execute this script by hand this way each time you modify the config.ini.
+By running after each modification the script can tell you through error messages if it had any problems with any values in the config.ini file, or any missing values. etc.*

 Using the command line argument `--config`, a directory where to read the config.ini file from can be specified, e.g.

 ```shell